X

 Image from | pexels.com

 Most new mommies lose about 2-3 kilograms of baby weight each month.
-You may be tempted to go on the wrong diet to speed up the process, but that is not right as a lactating mother.
+You may be tempted to go on the wrong diet to speed up the process, but that is not right for a lactating mother.

 If you get lower than 1,800 calories, you will see a drastic drop in your energy level and mood.
 And if you are nursing, you might also harm your baby if you don’t eat well.